cmstead/phcollect/README.md

 **Collection Interface**

 - Core functions defined here
+- find(callable $locator)
+    - Returns first element $locator returns true for
 - get(Mixed $index)
     - Returns collection value at the provided index
 - length()
     - Returns count of elements in collection
+- map(callable $modifier)
+    - Returns new collection with $modifier function applied to all members of original collection
 - toArray()
     - Returns a standard PHP associative of collection key/value pairs